microsoft/hlsl-specs/proposals/0019-mesh-nodes.md

 See [SetMeshOutputCounts](https://github.com/microsoft/DirectX-Specs/blob/master/d3d/MeshShader.md#setmeshoutputcounts)
 in the mesh shader spec for specific details, restrictions, and examples.

+### Derivative Operations
+Because mesh shaders and node shaders with the broadcasting launch mode both support derivative operations, the new `mesh` node will also support derivative operations.
+The support of derivative operations is part of the `DerivativesInMeshAndAmplificationShadersSupported` optional feature.

 ### Interchange Format Additions

 To the `DXIL::NodeLaunchType` enum, add `Mesh` (4).